kunmok/kunmok.github.io/content/others/rtl/index.md

 https://github.com/kunmok/digital_backend_for_128GSPS_ADC

-This repository contains a collection of SystemVerilog RTL files for the digital backend implementation of a 128 GS/s ADC-based SerDes receiver.
+This repository contains a collection of SystemVerilog RTL files for the digital backend implementation of the 128 GS/s ADC-based SerDes receiver.

 This work is a collaboration between Sunjin and me — we jointly developed the digital backend and DSP architecture, while Sunjin carried out the full RTL implementation and place-and-route (P&R).